gpiozero/gpiozero/docs/source_values.rst

 .. literalinclude:: examples/led_button_loop.py

-except that the former is updated in a background thread.
+except that the former is updated in a background thread, which enables you to do other things at the same time.

 Every device has a :attr:`~Device.value` property (the device's current value).
-Input devices can only have their values read, but output devices can also have their value set to alter the state of the device:
+Input devices (like buttons) can only have their values read, but output devices (like LEDs) can also have their value set to alter the state of the device:

 .. code-block:: pycon